symbiosis-cloud/symbiosis-docs/docs/overview/intro.md

 enabling this will add nginx-ingress and cert-manager.
 With these services you will be able to accept incoming HTTP traffic by setting up Kubernetes Ingresses.
 Remember that NGINX Ingress will provision an billable external load balancer.
-More information on [Accepting HTTP traffic](/accepting-http-traffic).
+More information on [Ingresses](/guides/ingresses).

 Nodes are charged end of month by the amount of minutes they've been operational.
 If you haven't set a payment method you will be prompted to do so after configuring your cluster.

 ## Configuring kubectl

 :::info
-If you don't have kubectl installed, read the more detailed instructions at [Setting up kubectl](/kubectl).
+If you don't have kubectl installed, read the more detailed instructions at [Setting up kubectl](/overview/kubectl).
 :::